 Each person’s eyes are different, but the goal of the doctors at the Eye Center of Texas is to give the patient their best-corrected visual acuity possible.
 98% of nearsighted patients receiving CustomVue LASIK can see 20/20 or better and 70% see better than 20/20.

 Combined, Dr. Mayo and Dr. Wade have performed more than 60,000 LASIK procedures and have not had any his patients “go blind”.

 The treatment itself is painless.
-Before your procedure begins your surgeon will numb your eye with anesthetic drop.
+Before your procedure begins your surgeon will numb your eye with an anesthetic drop.
 You may feel a pressure sensation as the corneal flap is being made, but actual pain is extremely rare.
-Some patients may experience a little discomfort after the procedure, but sleep and lubricating eye drops as well as Advil or Tylenol is usually sufficient to take care of any discomfort.
+Some patients may experience a little discomfort after the procedure, but sleep and lubricating eye drops, as well as Advil or Tylenol, is usually sufficient to take care of any discomfort.

 When shopping for price, make sure you are getting the whole cost.
 Does the quoted price include everything?
 Our prices are all inclusive; one price covers all pre-operative tests, LASIK surgery and all post-operative appointments for one year.
 We also offer a “Limited Lifetime Warranty”, which will be discussed during your LASIK evaluation.

 We accept Visa, MasterCard, American Express, Discover Card, and checks.
 Eye Center of Texas does not want finances to get in the way of excellent vision; therefore we offer affordable payment plans through Care Credit link (12 and 24 months same as cash as well as longer-term loans to qualified candidates).

 If the goal of the surgery was not achieved with the initial LASIK procedure, we may need to “fine tune” your vision with another procedure called an enhancement.
 The enhancement is similar to the first surgery and is typically done no sooner than three months after the initial procedure.